Uzbekistan and the Silk Road

 Day 6 – By “Sharq” Train to Bukhara

 Just outside the city is the Palace of the last Emir of Bukhara and we visit this as part of our 2-day exploration of the area.
 This includes the Samanids Mausoleum (the oldest brick building in Central Asia), the Chashmai Ayub Mausoleum and the Bolo Khavuz Mosque.
 We will also visit a family run workshop to see silk carpets being handmade – more than two years’ work in some cases – and there will be time for shopping in the local bazaar.
-Silk scarves and tapestry items are amongst those more easily carried home or you may prefer a range of teas or spices!
+Silk scarves and tapestry items can be carried home more easily or you may prefer a range of teas or spices!

 Day 8 – Another Day in Bukhara

-Our city tour continues – the Poi Kalon Complex with minaret and mosque, Toki Zargaron (sometimes known as the trading madrasah due to the number of stalls selling artwork, pottery, silk items and so on) the Magoki Attori Mosque and more.
+Our tour of Bukhara continues, taking in the Poi Kalon Complex with minaret and mosque, Toki Zargaron (sometimes known as the trading madrasah due to the number of stalls selling artwork, pottery, silk items and so on) the Magoki Attori Mosque and more.
 We learn not only about why these magnificent buildings were built but also about the people who built them including more about Tamerlane and his grandson Ulugbek.

-Today’s journey by road takes us to the ancient Silk Road city of Khiva.
-Our accommodation for the next 2 nights is in the ornate surroundings of a converted madrasah in the heart of the inner old town and close to the Kalta Minor Minaret.
+We take the newly opened rail line from Bukhara to Khiva where our accommodation for the next 2 nights is close to the heart of the inner old town and the Kalta Minor Minaret.

 Day 10 – Khiva